kellydunn/golang-geo/README.md

 Currently, `golang-geo` provides the following functionality:

-  - Querying for points within a radius using your own SQL data tables
+  - Querying for points within a radius using your own SQL data tables.
-  - Calculate a point transposed from a distance at a specific bearing
+  - Calculate a point transposed from a distance at a specific bearing.
-  - Calculate the Great Circle Distance bewteen two points
+  - Calculate the Great Circle Distance bewteen two points.
   - Geocode an Address using Nominatim, the open street map resource (ala open.mapquestapi.com).
+  - Geocode a Point using the same service.

 ## Finding points within a radius